transplanar/Wikease/README.md

 # Wikease
-A wikipedia-style SaaS site
+A wiki site that allows users to author private and public wikis, as well as assign collaborators onto wikis they own.

+##Key Features
-* Devise
+* Devise Authentication
-* Pundit
+* Pundit Authorization
-* Stripe
+* Stripe integration for upgrading users to premium users
-* Redcarpet markdown parsing
+* Redcarpet for Markdown parsing in wiki entries

 [View on Heroku](https://wikease.herokuapp.com/)